-Chapter VII
+Section VII

-The cases where the customs taxes "duties" are suspended and Drawback
+The Cases where the Customs Taxes "Duties" are Suspended; Drawback

-This chapter deals with cases where the goods could be released and moved from one place o another in the country without payment of the customs taxes "duties"; these are known as the cases where the customs taxes "duties" are suspended.
-The Section also deals with the Drawback (a system under which the paid the customs taxes "duties" can be refunded when the goods leave the country according to the following provisions and rules:
+This Section deals with cases where the goods could be released and moved from one place to another in the country without payment of the customs taxes "duties"; these are known as the cases where the customs taxes "duties" are suspended.
+The Section also deals with the Drawback (a system under which the paid customs taxes "duties" can be refunded when the goods leave the country according to the following provisions and rules:

 - 1. The release of the goods against submitting cash or bank guarantees in an amount equivalent to the customs taxes "duties" according to the instructions of the director general.
 Such guarantees shall be released upon presentation of the discharge certificates. - 2.
-When the goods transit the territories of the GCC Member States according to the provisions of the international regulations and agreements in force such as the Transit Agreement of the Arab States and according to the specified routes and at the responsibility of the carrier as instructed by the director general.
+When the goods transit the territories of the GCC States according to the provisions of the international Laws and agreements in force such as the Transit Agreement of the Arab States and according to the specified routes and at the responsibility of the carrier as instructed by the director general.
 The routes and conditions of transport shall be prescribed by a resolution of the minister or the competent authority.

 - 3. The placement of the goods inside the warehouses of the customs office according to the conditions and rules prescribed by the director general. - 4.
-The free zones and duty-free shops set up by the legal instrument of each State; the rules, conditions and customs procedures thereof are to be prescribed under a resolution by the minister or the competent authority subject to the enhanced control thereof.
+The free zones and duty-free shops set up under the legal instrument of each State; the rules, conditions and customs procedures thereof are to be prescribed under a resolution by the minister or the competent authority subject to the enhanced control thereof.

-Article (80) designates the goods prohibited from entering the free zones and duty-free shops and Article (83) provides that goods may not be moved from one free zone to another unless in accordance with the regulations in force, whereas Article (85) provides that the goods taken out from the free zone into the country shall be treated as foreign goods.
+Article (80) designates the goods prohibited from entering the free zones and duty-free shops and Article (83) provides that goods may not be moved from one free zone to another unless in accordance with the Laws in force, whereas Article (85) provides that the goods taken out from the free zone into the country shall be treated as foreign goods.